 Major Information Systems and Projects

 A state agency must provide written notice to the Legislative Budget Board (LBB) of a contract for a major information system.
-The notice must be on a form prescribed by the LBB and filed no later than the 10th day after the date the agency enters into the contract.
+Instructions for this process can be found on the LBB website.
+See Major Contract ReportingPDF.

 See also: ERP Project Review Process

 Before a state agency may spend appropriated funds for a major information resources project, the agency must define the expected outcomes and outputs for the project in measurable terms and provide that information to the quality assurance team for review.
 The quality assurance team may waive the project review requirements for a project.